-3

 – user692175

-Nov 17, 2017 at 17:44
+Commented Nov 17, 2017 at 17:44

 • Why did this question get downvotes?
-Nov 17, 2017 at 23:39
+Commented Nov 17, 2017 at 23:39

 • 1

 @NerdOfLinux If you're talking about this meta question getting downvoted, then I don't know the reason, but (a) I've edited it so it's clearer, which I think should help, and (b) one of the purposes for which voting gets used here on meta is to express disagreement.
 Maybe readers interpreted this meta question as saying no answer that includes quotes from official sources should be voted down, and disagreed with that.
 Anyway, I think asking how one should act amidst downvotes, and what might have led to downvotes on a post, is a perfectly excellent use of meta.
 So I've posted an answer.
-Nov 18, 2017 at 6:16
+Commented Nov 18, 2017 at 6:16

 • Someone lost their keys.